edwardcrompton/peaks/README.md

 Peaks
 =====

-Shows the distance and bearing of peaks that can be seen from a particular latitude and longitude.
-The results are ordered by the ratio of the height of the peak to its distance away.
+Shows the distance and bearing of mountains in Wales that can be seen from a particular latitude and longitude.
+The results are ordered by the ratio of the height of the mountain to its distance away, giving some idea of its visibility from the ground.

-Designed to run off line as a Progressive Web App on a mobile device.
+Designed to run offline as a Progressive Web App on a mobile device.

 See https://ebwc-peaks.herokuapp.com/